The F-1 Student Visa, Explained

 Once you have completed the Form DS-160, you will need to schedule an interview at a U.S. embassy or consulate, unless you are under 13 years of age or over 80 years of age.
 The U.S. Department of State says you should schedule an appointment for your visa interview at the U.S. embassy or consulate in the country where you live.
 You may schedule your interview at another U.S. embassy or consulate, but be aware that it may be more difficult to qualify for a visa outside of the country where you live.

-Predictably, visa wait time can vary depending on the time of year and location.
+Visa wait times can vary depending on the time of year and location.
 You can use the appointment wait time tool to see how long you will have to wait for an appointment at a specific U.S. embassy or consulate.

 - An unexpired passport valid for six months beyond the intended date of entry into the United States.
 Each individual who needs a visa must submit a separate application, including any family members listed in your passport.